 Do you want to produce Salesforce customer documents in different language versions in Salesforce – even ones with complex designs?

-As we discussed in the Documill Dynamo DNA success story, our Dynamo app for Salesforce gives you flexible options for doing this automatically, from the simplest to the most complicated document designs and structures.
+Our Documill Dynamo app for Salesforce gives you flexible options for doing this automatically, from the simplest to the most complicated document designs and structures.

 Below you can see an extract from a Dynamo document layout with Salesforce data fields indicated in red.

 Multiple options for a variety of use cases

 Dynamo allows producing language versions based on language-specific or generic templates in a variety of ways described below.
 By allowing you to use of Word, Excel and PowerPoint as template design tools, it is also easy to use.

 1. The straightforward solution: each version on own template

 The simplest solution is just to create a separate template for each language and add the language information to the template’s details in Salesforce.

 While straightforward, this method can make content updates challenging: every time a table layout or embedded graphic changes, each language version has to be updated separately.
 Content reuse is also virtually impossible.

 Thus, the single-template solution can be the most feasible one for simple documents with just a couple of language variants or as a quick fix, when things get busy.